SherryXTChen/Instruct-CLIP/README.md

 ### Training

-LD-DINOv2 and Instruct-CLIP checkpoints are needed for training image editing models.
-See We have also provided checkpoints for LD-DINOv2 and Instruct-CLIP [here](https://www.dropbox.com/scl/fo/nn9pykrkxuvykdmt6gmok/ALPoT3AqY_sbnD7d_dq3gNE?rlkey=dx6jjujqhnx3l9g9vsz4cibsj&st=892mjrq2&dl=0), which are needed for fine-tuning InstructPix2Pix.
+Instruct-CLIP is needed for fine-tuning our image editing models.
+We have provided the checkpoint [here](https://huggingface.co/SherryXTChen/Instruct-CLIP).
 To fine-tune InstructPixPix on our dataset, run the following command where the checkpoints are stored in `ckpts/ip2p_finetuned` by default:
 ```bash
 bash train_instruct_pix2pix.sh
 ```